 Today the atrium is always crowded with demonstrations from eager salespeople trying to sell their ware.
 While inside and on the lower floors of the mall area it is always chaotic, the exterior is what you’ll want to capture.
 The block-like brutalist architecture and Chinese characters, 珍珠坊, on the side facing Eu Tong Sen Street is the perfect addition for your #picoftheday.

-You used to be able to climb up to the carpark rooftop above the mall to take stunning pictures.
-But the area became far too popular with photoshoots and the car park management company decided to reclaim their privacy and put up signs against photography without permits.
+How to get there: It is tricky to find the way up and technically, photos are no longer allowed.
+The place became far too popular with photoshoots and the car park management company decided to reclaim their privacy and put up signs against photography without permits.
 Admire this building from the crossing between North Bridge Road and Cross Street like the photo above, or from Smith Street in core Chinatown for the best perspectives.

 If there ever was a street that most represents Singapore, this would be it.
 Why?
 The architecture is a blend of different styles and designs, much like the melting pot that is Singapore.
 You’ll find an eclectic mix of Peranakan shophouse design and tiles blended seamlessly with European influences like the French shutters alongside floral plaster friezes.